charles7668/VNGT/Docs/SavePatcher.md

 PatchFiles: # Specify which files in the zip file will be copied to the DestinationPath.
 If all files should be copied, leave this setting as an empty list.
   - file1
   - file2
 DestinationPath: destinationPath # Destination path.
 Specify the path to save the data folder.
-If set to an empty string (''), a window will prompt for selection.
+If set to an empty string (''), a window will prompt for selection. this setting can use environment path by using %variable_name%
 ```

 Store configuration files in the "config" folder with arbitrary filenames.
 You can also place them in subdirectories.